-1. Hands on demonstration and illustration of the rock cycle.
-Student groups are given samples of rocks and asked to identify where they fit in the rock cycle.
+- 1. Hands on demonstration and illustration of the rock cycle.
+Student groups are given samples of rocks and asked to identify where they fit in the rock cycle. - 2.
+In class viewing of PowerPoint, videos, and Google Earth to analyze the history of geologic events such as earthquakes, mountain building, and tectonic plate movements.

-- 2. In class viewing of PowerPoint, videos, and Google Earth to analyze the scale of geologic events such as earthquakes, mountain building, and volcanism. - 3.
-Instructor led discussions of significant geologic events that affect Southern California, such as landslides, earthquakes, and beach erosion.
+3. Instructor led discussions of significant geologic events that affected Southern California, such as the subduction of the Farallon Plate.